-The output can be set on or off using the Programming Control port pins 21 and 25.
+The output can be set on or off using the Programming Control port pins 21 and 25 (non-iso-lated).
 When the pins are shorted the output is on, when they are open the out is off.
 This can be accomplished using either an optocoupler or relay.
-(See Figure 3-4).
+(See Figure 3-7).
 This feature must first be enabled from the front panel by setting external control of output on/off to ON (see PAR.
-3.3.25).
+3.3.38).
+Use 5V supply from pins 13 and 14 (isolated) to power optocoupler or relay.